Banata

 NEXT_PUBLIC_CONVEX_SITE_URLYesYesConvex HTTP actions URL (e.g., https://your-project.convex.site)

 NEXT_PUBLIC_SITE_URLRecommendedYesYour app's URL.
-Used for building absolute URLs during SSR.
+Used for building absolute URLs during SSR and prerendering.

 Example .env.local